Stand with Ukraine flag

 In this tutorial, we will use:

-• TCP Integration, running externally and connected to the cloud ThingsBoard Edge instance;
+• TCP Integration: The integration that runs externally and is connected to the ThingsBoard Edge instance.

 Let’s assume that we have a sensor which is sending current temperature and humidity readings.
-Our sensor device SN-002 publishes it’s temperature and humidity readings to TCP Integration on 10560 port to the machine where TCP Integration is running.
+Our sensor device SN-002 publishes its temperature and humidity readings to TCP Integration on port 10560 on the machine where TCP Integration is running.

 1